 - About HAPS

-- GRADUATE CREDIT COURSES
+- GRADUATE LEVEL COURSES

 |Animal Use Position Statement|

-HAPS contends that science educators should retain responsibility for making decisions regarding the educational uses of animals and other strategies and techniques for the betterment of their student’s learning.
-Furthermore, it opposes any legislation or administrative policy that would erode the educator’s role in decision making or restrict dissection and animal experimentation in biology.
+HAPS further believes that science educators should retain responsibility for making decisions regarding the educational use of animals for the betterment of their student’s learning.
+HAPS opposes any blanket restrictions on animal use as encroachments on the academic freedom and decision-making role of course directors in choosing how best to meet their educational objectives.